datenguide/datenguide-wdc/README.md

 ## Importing data into Tableau

 A working installation of Tableau is required.
 For more information visit https://www.tableau.com.
-There is also a free community version of Tableau: Tableau Public. visit https://public.tableau.com for more information and download options for your platform.
+There is also a free community version of Tableau: Tableau Public.
+Visit https://public.tableau.com for more information and download options for your platform.

 * Open Tableau, select "Connect To a Server -> Web Data Connector"